Kh. Tibneh, in the hill country of Ephraim, is identified as Timnath-Serah or Timnath- Heres- the burial-place of Joshua according to the Bible.

 A Roman/Byzantine rectangular cist tomb is also found here:

-Another interesting structure that was found here is a public ritual baptismal (mikveh).
-It serviced the travelers that passed here along the ancient route.
+Another interesting structure that was found here is a large public ritual baptismal (mikveh).
+It serviced the travelers that passed here along the ancient route, and also was used by the visitors to the Necropolis to purify themselves after the visit.

 Etymology (behind the name):